Swim Team

 • The spider-woman separates the group and ties up all of Ham’s friends.
 Someone goes into town and brings back reinforcements wearing clogs.
 The townspeople kill the spiders by stomping on them.
 The illustrations show two panels with dead spiders’ green blood.

-• When the villain realizes that the spider-woman and her minions failed to kill Ham, he squishes one of the spiders to prove that they are “expendable.”
+• When the villain realizes that the spider-woman and her minions failed to kill Ham, he squishes one of the spiders to prove they are “expendable.”

 • When the villain flees, the townspeople finish stomping and squishing the spider minions.
 The spider killing is illustrated over a page.